CMoreno04/Branching/README.md

 * 'git init' - create new local rep
 * 'git add' - add current working directory to git index
 * 'git commit -m "message"' - commit changes to local repo
-* 'git branch'- Display local branches and which we are on
+* 'git branch' - Display local branches and which we are on
+* 'git checkout -b newBranch' - Create and checkout branch 'newBranch'